 Please be aware that it is very important to contact the student advisor in case of personal circumstances four weeks before the circumstances.
-If a student comes forward after the 1st of July, he or she must be aware that in most cases these personal circumstances will not be taken into consideration for your BSA.
+If a student comes forward after this period, he or she must be aware that in most cases these personal circumstances will not be taken into consideration for your BSA.
 Furthermore, all notified personal circumstances should be corroborated in the form of e.g. a doctor's statement, a mourning card or a letter with a contact number from close relatives.

 Your student advisor will discuss your options and study planning with you in order to minimise any delay in your studies and to maximise your chances of obtaining the required EC.
 An individual study plan can be drawn up for you if your student advisor considers this to be necessary.
 At the end of the year, the student advisor will advise the Examination Board regarding the definitive Binding Study Advice that it should issue.
 The Examination Board can only take your personal circumstances into account if you inform your student advisor in good time and keep in regular contact with the student advisor.

-Students can obtain answers to questions, advice and support from the IBCoM student advisor:
+Students can obtain answers to questions, advice and support from the student advisors.